 Talks about diversity, equity, and inclusion at the workplace have been gaining traction for years now.

 Workplace diversity has a direct impact on company success.
-A research by Harvard Business Review revealed that diverse organizations are more likely to capture new markets and outperform competitors.
+Research by Harvard Business Review revealed that diverse organizations are more likely to capture new markets and outperform competitors.
 This also translates to more significant opportunities and enhanced revenue for your business.

 Besides, the disparity at the level of pay, resources, access to healthcare, etc., can leave workers feeling alienated and undervalued.
 This is essentially a recipe for employee dissatisfaction.
 Inevitably, this leads to employee attrition, especially for organizations relying on a hybrid workplace.